Table of contents

 Criticism ‘Over the Top’

-The criticism in response to my actions was ‘over the top’.
 All media outlets wanted to talk to me about Mayor Pisasale.
 Pisasale himself denied everything completely, and I was slammed mercilessly by local government leaders.
+Indeed the criticism of my actions was ‘over the top’.

-Jim Lindsay, the Ipswich City Council CEO, slammed my tabling a “dirt sheet”.
+Jim Lindsay, the Ipswich City Council CEO, slammed me for tabling a “dirt sheet”.
 Consequently, he tabled a “right of reply” document in State Parliament, saying my allegations gave rise to “false imputations”.

 “Council has acted lawfully and in good faith and the majority of matters raised have either been investigated by Council, or via external agency for investigation and assessment,” Lindsay wrote.